MuhammadRidha7/Shia/README.md

 Fatima left in her will that Abu Bakr may not pray upon her, so she was buried nightly, and Abbas ibn Abd-ul-Mutallib prayed. \
 `Saqifah wa Fadak, page 104`

-Ali buried Fatimah nightly without informing Abu Bakr. \
+Ali buried Fatima nightly without informing Abu Bakr. \
 `Bukhari 4240`

 Abu Bakr wrote Fatima a document of ownership over Fadak, Umar saw and asked what it was, and Abu Bakr answered, so Umar said: How are you going to suffice the people if they rise against you?
 So Umar took it from Fatima and ripped it up. \